ddatta-DAC/NOAA_Weather_Fetcher/README.md

 ### What is this repository for? ###

-This is an software that fertches Weather data from NOAA Website.
+This is an software that fetches Weather data from NOAA Website.

 ## Requirements
 * Mongodb